HaywireInteractive/OnAllFronts-Public/README.md

 - Vehicle repairs
 - Medical evacuation (medevac)

-Human players will never spawn soliders onto the battlefield.
+Human players will never spawn soldiers onto the battlefield.
 Instead they will take control of an AI-controller soldier already on the battlefield.
 Each match will last days/weeks, until all soldiers of one team are dead or main objectives have been accomplished.

 # Phases